Henrik Flåtnes: Biography

 The long jump, where he jumped 7.58 metres but did not progress to the final.

 He won the Norwegian Athletics Championships triple jump title in Sandnes in June 2024, with a best jump of 15.63 metres.

 He won the Norwegian Indoor Athletics Championships in the triple jump title in February 2025, with a winning jump of 15.83 metres.

+In August 2026, he competed at the 2026 European Athletics Championships in Birmingham, England.